-If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form N-600, we will deny your Form N-600 and may deny any other immigration benefit.
-In addition, you will face severe penalties provided by law and may be subject to criminal prosecution.
+If you knowingly and willfully falsify or conceal a material fact or submit a false document with this Form N-600, USCIS will deny your Form N-600 and may deny any other immigration benefit.
+In addition, you may be subject to criminal prosecution and penalties provided by law.